 We also have a particular focus on communication, access to the curriculum and mobility, and continue to work towards the children becoming as independent as possible.
 We aim to deliver a broad and balanced curriculum through a termly topic that is matched to the children's individual abilities.
 Physiotherapy, occupational and speech and language therapies are also integrated throughout the school day.

 We recognise the importance of Early Years education in preparing children for future learning and life experiences and in building on what children already know and can do.
-We offer a curriculum which ensures that no child is excluded or disadvantaged, offers a structure with a range of starting points, with content that matches the needs of young children and activities that provide opportunities for learning both indoors and outdoors that provides a rich and stimulating environment.
+Each child is unique and all staff have high aspirations for each child’s development.
+We offer a curriculum that is ambitious, that ensures no child is excluded or disadvantaged.
+It is based on the EYFS framework and the four themes of the EYFS inform practice – A Unique Child, Positive Relationships, Enabling Environments and Learning and Development.

-Students from Y1 to Y6 who have severe and profound learning difficulties follow our Pre-formal Curriculum.
-It is designed to support the engagement and learning of pupils’ working between P1-P4.
+Our Pre-Formal Curriculum at St Francis School is designed to support the engagement and learning of pupils’ working between P1-P4.
 The curriculum has been created to enable an individualised approach that allows practitioners to draw on pupils’ individual interests and strengths.
-Although the curriculum is based around the areas of Communication and Engagement, Cognition and Exploration , Physical and Sensory and Social and Emotional we adopt a cross curricular approach throughout the school day.
+Although the curriculum is based around the areas of Communication, Cognitive, Physical and Sensory and Social and Emotional we adopt a cross curricular approach throughout the school day.

 St Francis Special School, Wickenby Crescent, Lincoln, LN1 3TJ